HyperWafer-AE/HyperWafer-AE/README.md

 This project is released under the **MIT License**.
 See [LICENSE](LICENSE) for details.

-The directory `external/astra-sim/` contains a snapshot of the ASTRA-sim codebase, which retains its original license and copyright notices from the ASTRA-sim authors.
+### Third-party components

+- `external/astra-sim/` &mdash; snapshot of [astra-sim/astra-sim](https://github.com/astra-sim/astra-sim).
+  - License: see `external/astra-sim/LICENSE` (Apache 2.0).
+  - We only apply local patches; all upstream copyright notices remain intact.
+  - When building or redistributing, please comply with the upstream license and cite the ASTRA-sim paper.

 ---